zeh/random-art-generator/docs/running.md

 Number of parallel image painting candidates per try.

-In general, the higher the number of candidates, the better the resulting images, at a cost of higher CPU usage.
+In general, the higher the number of candidates, the better the resulting images with the same number of tries, at a cost of higher GPU memory usage.

-When set to `0`, this uses the number of available cores in the CPU.

 | Example | Argument | Command line example | Result |
 |-|-|-|-|